canonical/ubuntu-pro-client/docs/tutorials/security-with-pro.rst

     We need to run the command with ``sudo`` because it will be installing a package on the system.

-Whenever ``pro fix`` has a package to upgrade, it follows a consistent structure and displays the following, in this order:

-1. The affected package
-2. The availability of a fix
-3. The location of the fix, if one is available
-4. The command that will fix the issue

 Also, at the end of the output you can see confirmation that the CVE was fixed by the command.
 Just to confirm that the fix was successfully applied, let's run the ``pro fix`` command again, and we should now see the following: